cosmos/cosmos-sdk/docs/architecture/adr-032-typed-events.md

 ## Abstract

-Currently in the SDK, events are defined in the handlers for each message, meaning each module doesn't have a cannonical set of types for each event.
+Currently in the SDK, events are defined in the handlers for each message as well as `BeginBlock` and `EndBlock`.
+Each module doesn't have types defined for each event, they are implemented as `map[string]string`.
 Above all else this makes these events difficult to consume as it requires a great deal of raw string matching and parsing.
 This proposal focuses on updating the events to use **typed events** defined in each module such that emiting and subscribing to events will be much easier.
 This workflow comes from the experience of the Akash Network team.

 ## Context